Paul M. Hebert Law Center: Demographics

 In 2011, the Law Center received 1,437 applications for the J.D./C.L. program for an enrolled class of 239.
 The current first-year class includes graduates from 80 colleges and universities throughout the nation.
 Women make up 49% of the class, 51% are men.
 Approximately 35% of the class of 2014 came from outside Louisiana representing 19 others states, United States Virgin Islands, France, and China.

+Louisiana Law Review

+The Center publishes Louisiana Law Review, the flagship law review for the State of Louisiana.
+The first issue of the Louisiana Law Review went into print in November 1938.
+The Louisiana Law Review currently ranks in the top 200 student-edited journals, and among the top 100 journals for the highest number of cases citing to a law review.

 LSU Journal of Energy Law and Resources

 The Center publishes the biannual open-access LSU Journal of Energy Law and Resources that focuses on the law of energy development, energy industries, natural resources, and sustainable development.

 Employment

 According to the Law Center's official 2018 ABA-required disclosures, 89% of the Class of 2018 obtained full-time, long-term, bar passage-required employment 10 months after graduation, excluding solo-practitioners.
 The school's Law School Transparency under-employment score is 11.6%, indicating the percentage of the Class of 2018 unemployed, pursuing an additional degree, or working in a non-professional, short-term, or part-time job nine months after graduation.